Rohit-2-0/Storm-Nowcasting/README.md

 ```
 📈 Evaluation Metrics

  Accuracy – For overall performance comparison

  ROC AUC Score – To assess the model's ability to separate classes

  ROC Curves – Plotted for LSTM, Random Forest, and XGBoost

  Probability outputs – From predict_proba or sigmoid activation

-    (Optional) Confusion Matrix, Precision, Recall for additional diagnostics
+ Confusion Matrix, Precision, Recall for additional diagnostics